 - What should we be doing to build our strengths for the future?

 Have someone take notes, and use these to build a plan for action/future assessment.

 When you focus on your agency’s specific areas of strength, then you can move ahead and find ways to build that into your agency’s image.
 Some strengths may be “brandable” as unique processes or services.
 You can use other strengths to build your image with current and potential clients; your account service people should use strengths as focal points when discussing “what we do best…” Whatever you do, make sure you keep these strengths “top of mind” with your people, so that you all stay focused on the same issues.
 Also utilize “strength reviews” to help build strengths within your staff.

 Exploit Your Strengths

 Brand your strengths, put a name to them, and watch them grow.
 Assess this growth regularly, and see the impact on your bottom line.
 If there is ever a time to use agency PR, this is it.
 In essence, the strengths “become” your agency.
 As an example, a Cleveland agency was well-established as a generalist, all-around agency with some branding experience.
 While successful, they recognized the need to be seen as unique, with something special to offer their clients.
-As the industry entered a period of substantial change, the principals repositioned the firm as a brand consultancy, with the help of The Brand Establishment.
+As the industry entered a period of substantial change, the principals repositioned the firm as a brand consultancy.
 They now use their strong branding knowledge to gain leverage and stand out from competitors, and to continue to grow their business.